-The cost for each animal tag is \$5.00 and each DNA sample card is \$5.00.
+The cost for each animal tag is \$6.00 and each DNA sample card is \$6.00.
+Each exhibitor can tag five animals per species.
 Exhibitors will need to purchase tags and DNA sample envelopes at pick up.
-Any unused tags and sample cards are encouraged to be returned for credit.
-Returns must be done by May 24, 2024, for a refund.
+Any unused tags and envelopes may be returned for a refund.
+Returns must be done by May 22, 2025, for a refund.

 The exhibitor and/or project leader must self-identify his/her animals by placing the 840 RFID tag in the animal's ear, collecting a DNA hair sample, and completing the official Rock County 4-H Fair animal identification documentation form.
-DNA samples, with the Rock County 4-H Fair identification documentation form must be returned to Rock County 4-H Fair Office no later than May 24, 2024.
+DNA samples, with the Rock County 4-H Fair identification documentation form must be returned to Rock County 4-H Fair Office no later than May 22, 2025.
 NO EXCEPTIONS.